 Thanks to recent international research about how the brain works and deeper biological and evolutionary understanding, we now have more real knowledge than ever in our hands.
 We should use all this knowledge and bring it into the therapy setting, fitting this knowledge to the person, and not the other way around.
 After all, therapy is just a means to an end.
 The changes need to happen in your life.
 Once the goal(s) have been achieved, the therapy ends.

 Bringing together age-old wisdom with cutting-edge knowledge of neuroscience and the latest psychology research creates a very effective and unique counselling therapy.

 What happens in a session?

 Each session is different and tailored to meet your current needs.

-- We always begin by agreeing on clear, measurable goals, for what you’d like to achieve as a result of the work we do.
+- We always begin by agreeing on clear, measurable goals.
+Using for what you’d like to achieve as a result of the work we do.

 - Together we will explore your strengths and abilities, using different approaches and technics we’ll clear away old imprints, obstacles, patterns and traumas.
 Open up possibilities and find what positive changes you can make in your thought patterns, emotional reactions and your behaviours.

 - You will be then guided into a relaxed, yet focused state of mind (hypnotic trance) where you will be able to vividly experience thinking, feeling and acting in a more positive way in your life. creating new pathways in your brain so the change will be embodied naturally.